What Tax Deductions Can I Claim While Working From Home?

 How do I calculate my expenses?

-Depending on your circumstances, figuring out your expenses can be a complicated process – but luckily the ATO have implemented a shortcut method to cover the period from 1 March to 30 June 2020.
-During this time you claim a deduction for $0.80 per hour of documented work, and this covers all deductible running expenses.
-But note that, if you use this method, you cannot claim any other expenses for working from home for that period.
+Depending on your circumstances, figuring out your expenses can be a complicated process – but luckily the ATO have extended the shortcut method to 30 June 2021.
+During this time you claim a deduction for $0.52 per hour of documented work, and this covers all deductible running expenses.
+Substantiation for the hours worked from home will also need to be kept which could be timesheets, diary entries, etc. But note that, if you use this method, you cannot claim any other expenses for working from home for that period.

 The alternative is to claim the actual work related portion of all your running expenses, which you will need to calculate on a reasonable basis.
 This is a considerably more labour intensive process and requires careful documentation of all expenses, but it will often produce a bigger claim and is best calculated with help from your tax agent.